damienlethiec/after-le-wagon/README.md

 1. Learn a functional language.
 [Elixir] and [Phoenix] (the most popular framework for Elixir) are great choices for Rubyist as Elixir was written by a former Rails core contributor.
+1. I heard every good developer should be familiar with at least one compiled language.
+[Go] is still safe pick but [Crystal] could be an interesting choice for Rubyist.

 ### Introduce yourself to data-science

 1. I am currently following the [Data Analyst Nanodegree on Udacity].
-It have been great so far!
+It has been great so far!

-### Get into web design
+### Focus on front-end... and go into mobile

 1. Learn how to structure properly your vanilla CSS with [BEM]: for reusable components & a real naming convention for your next big projects.
-1. Bootstrap is nice but you want to discover other CSS frameworks ?
-There are [plenty of them].
-Check out [Haml] for _a bit_ more readable HTML too ! :D
 1. Discover [Flexbox] and CSS Grid !

-### Discover a front end framework...and go into mobile

 1. Learn a trendy JS library (React or Vue.js for example) in [egghead].
 Get a paid subscription, it is worthy.
-1. Go through [this blog posts serie] by a former Le Wagon student to setup your front in Rails
-1. Get hyped by the possibilites of ReactJS and how to pair it to your Rails app with these [slides].
 1. Then, if you're conviced and want to create native mobile apps for Android & iPhone, learn React Native with these [Full Stack courses] from Stephen Grider ! :tada:

-### Get into DevOps
+### Learn DevOps

 1. Enjoy a funny dive into DevOps with [The Phoenix Project].
-1. If you want to know how to deploy your website outside of Heroku, check this tutorial on the combo [Dokku + DigitalOcean] !

 ## Other important resources